Lawrencium256/NODE_Hessian/calculating_hessians/testing_on_simple_nodes/sinusoidal_curve/abs_loss/README.md

 The Hessians for the models saved (at the test frequency) were calculated using the 3 available approaches: the MOFD, library-based and “manual” approaches.
 This is done in a separate file - **hessians_sinusoidal.ipynb**.

-In all cases except 1 (for iteration 7700 in the _8000 iters_ experiment), these were found to agree, provided a reasonable choice of </int>h</int> was made for the MOFD.
+In all cases except 1 (for iteration 7700 in the _8000 iters_ experiment), these were found to agree, provided a reasonable choice of _h_ was made for the MOFD.
 The evidence for this is shown in the **eigenvalue_densiy_plots_comparisons** folder.

 In addition to this, further checks were made for a larger number of models by comparing the _first 5_ elements of the calculated Hessians.
 This allowed a larger number of models to be validated.
 This was done for the _8000 iters_ experiment for the following iterations: